K-Nesbitt/Instagram_NLP/README.md

 beauti, day, friend, get, go, good, got, great, happi, im, know, life,

-like, **lit**, littl, love, new, night, one, see, thank, time, today, work, year
+like, **lit**, littl, love, make, new, one, see, thank, time, today, work, year

 **_Top 5%_**

-day, get, love, time, today
+day, love, time, today

 **_Only word in top 10% (most used word): LOVE_**

+I created a vector with a **minimum document frequency of .25%**  which contained **786 words** in the vocabulary set (about 1% of the total words).

+There were 10485 ignored words:

+          {central, schwinn, aspir, horatio, grandfath, supportthemov, mysong, buongiorno, splash, earn, weallscreamforicecream, livebig, hermitfal, whoever, accur, recalibr, af, lifetim, catsoutofthebag, sidelin, munchkin, blacksand, beatbama, californiaadventur, goldenbirthday, bekind, tidbitnippi, nerdingout, worldtradecent ...}

 ## Results
-I set created a Tf-IDF vector with 656 vocabulary words and then used two different models to estimate the number of likes based on words.

-Words that were ignored in the Tf-IDF vector:
+I ran the train and test sets on a Random Forest with 100 trees, and a Linear Regression.

-                    Random Forest score: -0.04968729153554263
+                    Random Forest score: -0.07604367797726175

-                    Linear Regression score:
+                    Linear Regression score: -0.05412067220144978

+I played around with a few parameters but my conclusion is that my data was too sparse, there was errors in my scraping code, there was no correlation between captions and number of likes, and I needed more features in the data set.

 ## Reflection
-There is currently no evidence to support the claim that words are related to the number of likes on Instagram.

-Some issues I encounted and were unable to solve in the timeline of my project were:
-- Separating and identifying emoji's
-- Separating combined words from hashtags (ex: thisprojectwasfun)
-- Combining a the number of followers with the number of likes and caption
+I plan to continue this project by updating my scraping code to fix the error capturing the actual number of likes and collect the timestamp of the picture.
+When organizing the data I can add another feature of the total number of followers (still with caution as the number of followers changes over time).
+I would also like figure out how to separate emoji's and then identify them as tokens as well as address multiple words that are strung together in hashtags.

-I would like to collect data on more users outside of Austin and Texas.
-I would also like to collect data on the timestamp so that I could recommend the best time to post a picture and the words to use to maximize the number of likes.
+With a new model I could recommend the best time to post a picture and the words to use to maximize the number of likes.

 I realize that the goal of this project can seem superficial but it was really interesting to continue building my webscraping skills, see real world data with something that I use daily, and conduct natural language processing on the information that I found.